What is a Rental Bond and How do I Get it Back?

 What can I do to make sure I get my rental bond back?

-In addition, at the end of your rental agreement:
+Ways to get a rental bond refund at the end of you rental agreement:

-Ensure the property is in good condition, compared to the Property Condition Report filed at the start of your tenancy.
+Ensure the property is in good condition.
+Compare the condition to the Property Condition Report filed at the start of your tenancy.
 Anything outside of reasonable wear and tear might be charged against you and cause you to lose some, or all, of your rental bond.
 This can include any types of damage to the property, building, or furnishings left in the apartment.

 Check that you have no outstanding debt owed to the property manager.
 This includes any unpaid rent, or utility bills such as water.
 Legally, you cannot use your rental bond to pay your final rent, and to do so could result in not getting any of the bond back.